codemasterg/monitor/README.md

 =======

 ... when the Java web application detects motion it captures a photo then sends an email / text to a configurable distribution list.
-Runs in the Jetty web server on Raspberry Pi, tested with Linux version: raspberrypi 3.12.22+ #691 PREEMPT Wed Jun 18 18:29:58 BST 2014 armv6l GNU/Linux
+It runs in the Jetty web server on Raspberry Pi, tested with Linux version: raspberrypi 3.12.22+ #691 PREEMPT Wed Jun 18 18:29:58 BST 2014 armv6l GNU/Linux

 Dependencies (managed by Maven):